evyatarmeged/Raccoon/README.md

 ##### Roadmap and TODOs
-- [ ] Have a parallel-all option run in integration with the -q argument.
-Essentially, make all scans run together when there is no stdout output for much quicker scan times.
-Running everything in parallel, especially dirbusting, messes output entirely.
 - [ ] Support multiple hosts (read from file)
 - [ ] Rate limit evasion
 - [ ] OWASP vulnerabilities scan (RFI, RCE, XSS, SQLi etc.)